TAPS Working Group

 * Message Properties, which can be set on individual Messages.

-It is RECOMMENDED that the Transport Services API offers offer properties
+It is RECOMMENDED that the Transport Services API offers properties offer Properties

 that are common to multiple transport protocols.
 This enables a